 Block USB Drives on Windows using Intune remediations

 There is always a security risk when USB storage drive access is allowed on corporate devices.
-Users can download sensitive data on External drives, which, if misused, could affect the organization’s reputation.
+Users can download sensitive data on external drives, which, if misused, could affect the organization’s reputation.

 Blocking removable storage devices on company-owned devices is essential for preventing potential security breaches.
 By doing so, you can ensure that confidential information is not saved or copied to personal storage devices, thereby safeguarding sensitive data and maintaining a secure working environment.